Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

+Recall that the random variables $V_i$ (determined by the cooling schedule) satisfy Eq.~\eqn{LV06-Lemma4.1}.
 The following lemma uses this property of the simulated annealing procedure to show that the quantum Chebyshev inequality can be used to estimate the mean of $V_i$ on the distribution $\pi_i$, which gives an estimate of the ratio $\frac{Z(a_{i+1})}{Z(a_i)}$ in the volume estimation algorithm.
 We first show that our random variables can be made to satisfy the conditions of \thm{quantum-Chebyshev}, and then we outline how the corresponding circuit can be implemented.
 A detailed error analysis is deferred to \sec{proof-error-analysis}.
+To make the mean estimation nondestructive, we use the following theorem of Harrow and Wei.